andrewbowen19/secSpeed/README.md

 Out of the 6 conference groupings, the SEC ranked 5th in terms of 40-yard dash times.
 You may be telling yourself, "Well certainly the SEC dominated in the 3-cone drill or shuttle run."
 Unfortunately you would be wrong.
 The SEC scored last and 4th in those categories, respectively acrossa ll combine players who participated.
 Pro-football-reference does not provide data for players who did not participate in certain events, so the world may never know.

 ### 40 yard dash average time for Skill Players
 Another question you may be asking is: "What about skill players?"
 Well, what about them?
 [Skill players](https://en.wikipedia.org/wiki/Skill_position) are defined as players that consistently tote the rock.
 An additional argument in out `analysis.py` script  in the `plot_avg_by_conf` function to filter out skill player's performance in different combine events.
+When only considering skill players, the SEC ranks *2nd* to the Big 12 in 40-yard dash times.
+In the other combine events for which there is data, the SEC ranks first in **none** of them.

 **40 yard dash average times by conference -- All Players**
 |Rank|Conference | Average 40-time   |